Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

+Computing the module $W'$ for all $39$ sets of composition factors yields eighteen sets where $W'$ does not contain enough factors $1$ and $2_i$.
+But still $21$ remain, which is too many to list.

-As we saw when considering two trivial factors, construction of the module $W'$ does not take into account that if a $4$-dimensional factor lies in the socle of $W$ and has multiplicity exactly $2$ in $\Vmin\downarrow_H$ then it cannot appear anywhere other than the socle or the top of $W$.
-Including this, and ranging over all possible socles rather than just the largest one, yields a collection of modules for each case, all smaller than the original $W'$, and another twelve that no longer have enough $1$- or $2$-dimensional factors, bringing us down to eight.
+As we saw when considering the case with two trivial factors in Proposition \ref{prop:e7char22trivials}, construction of the module $W'$ does not take into account that if a $4$-dimensional factor lies in the socle of $W$ and has multiplicity exactly $2$ in $M(E_7)\downarrow_H$ then it cannot appear anywhere other than the socle or the top of $W$.
+Including this, and ranging over all possible socles rather than just the largest one, yields a collection of modules for each case, all smaller than the original $W'$, and another thirteen that no longer have enough $1$- or $2$-dimensional factors, bringing us down to eight.
 The last eight cases are as follows: